Julisep/Light-Cyan-VSCode-Theme/README.md

 A light, vivid theme for VSCode.

+## Usage
-## Install via Marketplace
+### Install via Marketplace
 Search for Compact Theme

-## How to use without Marketplace
+### Install via CLI
+> ext install compact-theme

+## Local Deployment
-Just clone the repository and copy the cloned folder to a new folder under your .vscode/extensions folder and restart VS Code.
+Clone the repository and copy the cloned folder to a new folder under your .vscode/extensions folder and restart VS Code.
 See [here](https://code.visualstudio.com/Docs/customization/themes) for more.

 **Profit!**